ninad/ninad.github.io/README.md

+# ninad.github.io
-# ninad.github.io is a coollections of thoughts and bookmarks. versioned and published.
+this is is a collection of thoughts and bookmarks.
+Versioned and published.